 OTVDownloadManagerclass.
 This object can be instantiated once and remain so for the entire lifespan of the application itself.

 OTVDownloadManagercan be instantiated multiple times, the instances control a single persistent download database.
-Integrators are encouraged to use a single instance to avoid conflict in configurations.
+You are encouraged to use a single instance to avoid conflict in configurations.

 OTVDownloadListenerand registers this listener for download events.
 Downloads will not be accepted unless a listener is registered.

-The application registers an asset for download.
-The asset is added to a list of download items, but download does not begin until the next step.
-For encrypted content the application needs to provide a callback class for acquiring the licence; this can be the same callback class the application is creating for playback of online encrypted content.
+Registers an asset for download.
+The asset is added to a list of download items, but the download does not begin until the next step.
+For encrypted content, the application needs to provide a callback class for acquiring the licence; this can be the same callback class the application is creating for playback of online encrypted content.
 The licence keys are fetched as soon as the download is registered.

-- The application purges the asset (and licence if encrypted) when the user no longer needs it.
+- Purges the asset (and licence if encrypted) when the user no longer needs it.

 - Your application should already be able to playback clear content.

 - You should have a clear DASH stream with download enabled available for testing.